 Late or missing work will be recorded as an incomplete grade (0 INC).
-Students will have five school days after the end of the quarter to complete all assignments.
-Students with incomplete grades recorded are encouraged to attend AM or PM ICU, which is time set aside for students to complete missing work, daily until the work is made up.
-Students not completing work will be placed in Lunch ICU.
+Students with incomplete or missing grades recorded are encouraged to attend AM(8:00-8:30) or PM(3:30-4:00) study sessions in the library, which is time set aside for students to complete missing work, daily until the work is made up.
+Students consistently not completing work will be placed in the Lunch study session.
 The student has the responsibility to contact teachers regarding make-up assignments.
 It is the student's responsibility to ensure that he or she makes up this work.